Chirag-ahir/SFC-Preparation/README.md

 How do you switch the view of the salesforce profile to Enhanced Profile User Interface? <br>
 Setup > User Management Settings > Enhance Profile View

+Is there any way we can see which orgs with our email is connected? welcome.salesforce.com